This licence allows you to disturb or capture bats by hand or using:

 Register with Natural England

-You usually need to send a reference form when you register for this licence if:
+You need to complete a reference to support a survey or research licence form when you register for this licence if you:

-- you haven’t held a licence for the species or a similar species for the last 3 years
+- have not held a licence for the species or a similar species for the last 3 years

-- you have a licence but want to add new methods
+- have a licence but want to add new methods